njdevil/imagemask/README.md

 Description
 -----------
-A Python CLI tool to create an image mask on the fly from a PNG input file.
+A Python CLI tool to create an image mask on the fly through PIL (Python Image Library) from a PNG input file.

 Opacity